 How much is tuition for the UW–Madison Graduate School?

-Tuition rates for the current term are located on the Registrar’s website.
+Tuition rates for the current term are located on the Bursar’s website.
 Tuition costs for future terms may not be available.

 How do I submit letters of recommendation?